-Consistent improvements in the quality of the resource, its overall size, and to the Mineral Resource classifications, through efficient drilling continue to bode well for the advancement of our business.
+Consistent improvements in the quality of the resource, its overall size, and to the Mineral Resource classifications through effective drilling continue to bode well for the advancement of our business.
+Our geological understanding of the deposit also continues to increase, and we currently have rigs on site focused on resource in-fill and metallurgical drilling, which will provide the basis of another planned resource upgrade in 2025.